MrWinston700/MineEstate/README.md

 ## Challenge

-Most challenging aspect of this project was creating a fake user authentication due using rails as an api and time constraints.
+Most challenging aspect of this project was creating a fake user authentication due using rails as an API and time constraints.
 Also, finding a use case for javascript class in this project was a rather difficult addition

 ## Future Implementations